Coefficients of the solid angle and Ehrhart quasi-polynomials: Preliminaries

 note that $L^\perp \subseteq \Lambda^*$.
 The lattice $L$ is called a {\bf primitive lattice}, with respect to $\Lambda$, when

-The following two lemmas, essential to the proofs of our main results, give some elementary but extremely useful facts about lattices, especially in the case that they are lower-dimensional (i.e. when they do not have full rank).
+Next we state two well known facts about lower-dimensional lattices (i.e. when they do not have full rank) and defer the proofs to an appendix.
 The first lemma is always used when translating absolute volumes to relative volumes.